MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-local-file.md

 ---
-title: Save a paginated report to a local folder
+title: Save a paginated report to a local folder with Power Automate
 description: In this article, you use a template to set up recurring exports of a paginated report to your file system, in a desired format.
 author: maggiesMSFT
 ms.author: maggies